-- Roma community empowerment on the individual level (assisting people to practice their basic rights and to expand their capacity and skills), as well as on the community level (assisting people to get organised to voice out their interests around community problem solving); - Inclusive institutions (expanded commitment, capacities, knowledge and skills in working for Roma inclusion, putting in practice the concepts of good governance); - Unbiased and non-discriminatory society at large (change in negative perceptions, discriminatory attitudes and practice, and overcoming the gap between Roma and the majority).
+- Inclusive institutions (expanded commitment, capacities, knowledge and skills in working for Roma inclusion, putting in practice the concepts of good governance); - Unbiased and non-discriminatory society at large (change in negative perceptions, discriminatory attitudes and practice, and overcoming the gap between Roma and the majority).12

 There is an increased focus on processes of Roma inclusion at the local level.
 Due to the years of work of the Council of Europe on testing and promoting intercultural mediation as one of the tools for inclusion at the local level, mediation became increasingly important on the policy agenda at European level.
-The Strasbourg Declarationon Roma adopted at the Council of Europe High Level Meeting on Roma on 20 October 2010 fostered the need for developing a 'European training programme on intercultural mediation for Roma communities' which gave birth to the Council of Europe's ROMED programme.
+The Strasbourg Declaration on Roma adopted at the Council of Europe High Level Meeting on Roma on 20 October 2010 fostered the need for developing a 'European training programme on intercultural mediation for Roma communities' which gave birth to the Council of Europe's ROMED programme.13

-Later on, the work and lessons emerging from the ROMED programme itself contributed to the adoption of the Recommendation of the Committee of Ministers to Member States on Mediation as an Effective Tool for Promoting Respect for Human Rights and Social Inclusion of Roma (September 2012).
-The subsequent Recommendation of the Council of the EU of 9 December 2013 on effective Roma integration measures in the Member States reiterates the importance of 'training and employment of qualified mediators dedicated to Roma and use mediation as one of the measures to tackle the inequalities Roma face in terms of access to quality education, employment, healthcare and housing.'
-It also recommends support to active Roma citizenship and participation especially at the local level.
+Later on, the work and lessons emerging from the ROMED programme itself contributed to the adoption of the Recommendation of the Committee of Ministers to Member States on Mediation as an Effective Tool for Promoting Respect for Human Rights and Social Inclusion of Roma14 (September 2012).
+The subsequent Recommendation of the Council of the EU of 9 December 2013 on effective Roma integration measures in the Member States reiterates the importance of 'training and employment of qualified mediators dedicated to Roma and use mediation as one of the measures to tackle the inequalities Roma face in terms of access to quality education, employment, healthcare and housing15 It also recommends support to active Roma citizenship and participation especially at the local level.